-Q: What would you advise the WordPress community in terms of working closely together and appreciating more the Open Source software and all the people working together for the noble purpose?
+Q: What would you advise the WordPress community in terms of working closely together and appreciating the Open Source software and all the people working together for such a noble purpose?

 A: Leading Open Source Software projects is largely a thankless job.
 The higher-ups in the WordPress community do a good job of celebrating the people who are taking leadership roles in developing WordPress, but that doesn’t usually trickle down to the individuals.
-I know it is difficult to thank everyone in a project o large, but helping spread the word that there are a lot of people donating their time and talents just so we can all have this wonderful platform to work on would be a good idea.
+I know it is difficult to thank everyone on a project so large, but helping spread the word that there are a lot of people donating their time and talents just so we can all have this wonderful platform to work on is a good idea.

 Also, while you should ignore the haters, don’t be a hater.
 Sometimes when a project is ridiculed publicly like WordPress has been in the past, the community circles the wagons and shoots at anyone they see not loving the project.
 Don’t do it.
 Everybody is entitled to their own opinions and when those opinions don’t agree with yours, smile and walk away.
 Trust me on this one.
 We get as much of it in the general PHP community as you get in WordPress.

-Time spent with Cal during the interview was full of fun and learning.
+The interview with Cal was great fun and a real learning experience.
 We would like to thank him again for taking the time out and doing what he does best – helping the PHP community.
 To stay in touch, you can also check out Cal’s personal blog and connect with him on Linkedin.